FrankKesel/xilinx_tools/README.md

 # Xilinx Tools Tutorials

 Here you can find tutorials on Xilinx FPGA development tools, including source codes, scripts and documentation.
 Although Xilinx offers also tutorials (see https://github.com/Xilinx), we had the experience that often the tutorials are already to complex for a beginner.
 So the goal of the tutorials here is to present simple examples in order to learn the basic steps on how to work with the Xilinx tools.
+The tutorials have been developed and used for FPGA design education at a university.

 It is assumed that the Vitis Core Development Kit is installed on a Linux computer (for download and installation see https://www.xilinx.com/support/download/index.html/content/xilinx/en/downloadNav/vitis.html).